abelkalai/lavaFloor/README.md

 ## Techologies

 * Phaser.js was used for the game logic along with classes, scoring, enemies and items
-* Express server serves the game handling file requests for the Phaesr framework
+* Express server serves the game and handles sending files securly

 ## Features